edahelsinki/JK-kNN/README.md

 ```

 The datasets used are available at [ACDB](https://github.com/elmjonas/ACDB/tree/master).
-Note that the .job bash scripts expect particular file paths for the data; you will likely need to edit these to accomodate your personal setup.
+To recreate the calculations from scratch, add your local path for ACDB to `config.sh`.

 # Recreating calculations and included files